 Who picks up the pieces when boys hide their feelings?

 Boys Don’t is a performance poetry project for pupils in Year 5 and 6 exploring societal attitudes to boys’ emotional expression and the impact of this upon all young people’s mental wellbeing.

-This projects gives insight into male experiences of growing up, and offers the possibility of supporting more open communication between girls and boys.
-This project offers role models closer to home; male poetry performers from BAME and other minority groups, exploding some of the myths, and sharing their feelings through a carefully crafted performance.
+This project gives insight into male experiences of growing up, and offers the possibility of supporting more open communication between girls and boys.

 From the playground to the classroom, from home to the uncharted waters of online, boys learn that displaying their feelings is a no-no. But what happens to emotion that can’t be let out?

-In partnership with Half Moon Theatre, and Apples and Snakes (South East), Boys Don’t features some of the UK’s leading poets and performers in repertory, including Justin Coe, Hadiru Mahdi, Tanaka Mhishi & Steve Tasane.
+In partnership with Half Moon Theatre, and Apples and Snakes (South East), Boys Don’t has featured some of the UK’s leading poets and performers in repertory, including Justin Coe, Hadiru Mahdi, Tanaka Mhishi & Steve Tasane.
 It is the latest work from Papertale, following on from the Suitcase Trilogy of spoken word performances about migration for young audiences, directed by Rosemary Harris.

 This is a poetry-based project to enhance literacy attainment among pupils, with specialist input, as this is an area of the curriculum many feel less confident about delivering in a creative and engaging way.